JohT/alias/README.md

 ### Building this project
 Install maven and use `mvn install` to build this project, run all tests including the integration tests and copy the resulting artifacts into the local maven repository.
 A list of the most important commands can be found in [COMMANDS.md](COMMANDS.md).

+### Changes
+All changes are listed in [CHANGELOG.md](./CHANGELOG.md).
+The file is generated automatically during "generate-resources" build phase based on merged pull requests and their tags.

+#### Breaking changes in Version 2.x

+- `type-alias-jsonb-typereference` had been migrated to Java 11
+- `type-alias-example` had been migrated to Java 11
+- `type-alias-axon-serializer-integration-test` will no longer be published to maven central

 ### Contents
 - [type-alias](https://github.com/JohT/alias/tree/master/type-alias)